Skip to main content

 Written by Ana Pascoal

-Updated over a week ago
+Updated over a month ago

 • Change a finding’s state

-• Change a finding’s risk
+• Change a finding’s severity

 • Change a finding’s assignee